21 Experts Reveal Best eCommerce Platforms for Small Businesses

 In short, here’s the outcome: Shopify turned out to be the best eCommerce platform hands down.

-And to help you manage your orders, inventory and all the things that happen in the back-end of your eCommerce business, EMERGE App integrates nicely with popular -commerce platforms including Shopify and WooCommerce.
-Check it out by creating your no-credit-card-needed, no-obligation account now!
+And to help you manage your orders, inventory and all the things that happen in the back-end of your eCommerce business, EMERGE App integrates nicely with popular eCommerce platforms including Shopify and WooCommerce.

 20 eCommerce Influencers Reveal Their Best eCommerce Platforms for Small Business